lfades/cottz-flow-router-auth/README.md

   action: function () {
     // some code...
   }
+  // name: 'VIPzone'
 });

-// default route if no one is delivered from the controller FlowRouter.redirect = '/notFound';
+// default redirect route if no one is delivered from the controller FlowRouter.redirect = '/notFound';

 FlowRouter.Auth.newController(function () {
   return true;
-}, '/admin');
+// if you route has a name use it instead of the path definition }, '/admin');
 ```
-###

 ## API
 All these methods are within FlowRouter.Auth